2025 Solar Incentives Guide for Hibbing, MN - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Hibbing solar panel company.
+Your local Hibbing solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives